mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-10-Fine-Grained-Password-Policies-for-Tiered-Identity-Control/README.md

 ![PSO groups created](screenshots/lab-10-02-pso-groups-created.png)

-These groups were used to apply Password Settings Objects by identity tier.
+Global security groups were used because PSOs can be assigned to users and global security groups.

 ---

-### 3. Policy Targeting Group Membership Assigned
+### 3. Assigned Representative Identities

-Representative identities were added to the FGPP targeting groups.
+Representative identities were added to the PSO targeting groups.

 | Identity | Group |
 |---|---|